 - Library vintages (1991–1997) have become increasingly rare, with full cases occasionally fetching over $5,000 at major auctions.

-While the brand may not carry the same flash as Screaming Eagle, its consistency and scarcity have created strong liquidity and price stability.
+The brand may not carry the same flash as Screaming Eagle, but its consistency and scarcity have created strong liquidity and price stability, which matters as much as headline returns when you’re building a portfolio.

 - Increased demand from European collectors, drawn by the estate’s Latour ownership